Aira Caldera: Geological background

-The structure of the caldera seemed unique in early work as it was different from the then typical Valles-type Caldera whose defining characteristics include a Valles-type ring fracture which acts as a channel for such large-scale pyroclastic flows.
+The structure of the caldera seemed unique in early work as it was different from the then-typical Valles-type Caldera whose defining characteristics include a Valles-type ring fracture which acts as a channel for such large-scale pyroclastic flows.
 Such diffuse non directional pyroclastic flows, overwhelming the local landscape, have now also been described in New Zealand, for example in the Hatepe eruption.

 Local Impact Ito eruption

-Before the initial eruption of 25,000 years ago there was a wide and shallow basin of nearly the same size as the present Aira Caldera occupying the northern end of Kagoshima Bay with an east-west orientation.
+Before the initial eruption of 25,000 years ago there was a wide and shallow basin of nearly the same size as the present Aira Caldera occupying the northern end of Kagoshima Bay with an east–west orientation.
 The basin is separated from the rest of the bay by a ridge with heights 300 m to 500 m above sea level.
-The topography encompasses the outline of an older caldera so suggesting there were pyroclastic flows that pre-dated the formation of present day Aira Caldera.
+The topography encompasses the outline of an older caldera, suggesting there were pyroclastic flows that pre-dated the formation of present-day Aira Caldera.

 The first phase of activity resulted from injection of mafic magmas that destabilized the stored rhyolite magma and was the mainly homogeneous Osumi Pumice Fall (named because the pumice fall extended across the Ōsumi Peninsula to the south east).
 Above the Osumi pumice fall deposit, is the second phase Tsumaya pyroclastic flow deposit which is wholly confined within the pre-Aira basin.
 The Tsumaya pyroclastic flow buried the pre-Aira topography such as box canyons (formed by older pyroclastic flow deposits).
 The maximum thickness in the caldera is 130 m in the Kokubu area with the average thickness being 30 m or less.
-The Tsumaya pyroclastic flow consists of a "pale pinkish brown glass matrix containing a small amount of pumice and lithic fragments" consistent with the Osumi pumice fall and the Tsumaya pyroclastic flow occurred from the same vent.
+The Tsumaya pyroclastic flow consists of a "pale pinkish brown glass matrix containing a small amount of pumice and lithic fragments", consistent with the Osumi pumice fall and the Tsumaya pyroclastic flow occurring from the same vent.
 There was only a very short period between the Tsumaya pyroclastic flow and the formation of the present caldera in the Ito eruption.